awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.BestPractice.md

 ## Proactive plan management to help prevent performance regression<a name="AuroraPostgreSQL.Optimize.BestPractice.Proactive"></a>

-To prevent plan performance regressions from occurring, you gather evidence and then manually approve new plans after you have verified that they are faster\.
+To prevent plan performance regressions from occurring, you *evolve* plan baselines by running a procedure that compares the performance of newly discovered plans to the performance of the existing baseline of Approved plans, and then automatically approves the fastest set of plans as the new baseline\.
+In this way, the baseline of plans improves over time as faster plans are discovered\.

 1. In a development environment, identify the SQL statements that have the greatest impact on performance or system throughput\.
 Then capture the plans for these statements as described in [Manually capturing plans for specific SQL statements](AuroraPostgreSQL.Optimize.CapturePlans.md#AuroraPostgreSQL.Optimize.CapturePlans.Manual) and [Automatically capturing plans](AuroraPostgreSQL.Optimize.CapturePlans.md#AuroraPostgreSQL.Optimize.CapturePlans.Automatic)\.